Homophobia in ethnic minority communities: Homophobia and the Black Church

-The African American church, also known as the Black Church, is a central part of mainstream African American culture.
-The Black Church is a combination of Protestant Christian denominations, including the African Methodist Episcopal Church (AME), the African Methodist Episcopal Zion Church, the National Baptist Convention, and the Church of God in Christ.
+The Black Church is a central part of mainstream African American culture.
+Rather than a specific denomination, the Black Church refers to a combination of Protestant Christian denominations, including the African Methodist Episcopal Church (AME), the African Methodist Episcopal Zion Church, the National Baptist Convention, and the Church of God in Christ.

 This link between the church and black culture was formed during slavery; the church provided spiritual support for slaves.
 Religiosity helped keep slaves' morale high.
 When they began to plan their escape from the plantations, codes conveying secret messages about their plans were embedded into worship songs.

 This history of the Black Church and slaves has created an indelible bond between African Americans and the church.
-The values preached in the Black Church tend to be socially conservative, with the exclusion of ways the church addresses the homeless.
+The values preached in the Black Church tend to be socially conservative, with the exclusion of ways the church addresses homelessness.
 In the home, so-called “traditional” family values prevail.
 Maintaining a nuclear family with a man as the main provider and a woman as the staple of the house are the dominant values within the Black Church.
 Heterosexuality is seen as the only acceptable standard while homosexuality is seen as condemnable by God.

 Hip-hop

 Hip hop has long been one of the least LGBTQ-friendly genres of music, with a significant body of the genre containing homophobic views and anti-gay lyrics.
 Attitudes towards homosexuality in hip hop culture have historically been negative.
-Gay slurs like "sus", "no homo", and "pause" can be heard in hip hop lyrics from the industry's biggest stars.
-According to the LA Times, these slurs were used to put "queerness as a punchline".
+Gay slurs and language denoting discomfort with homosexuality, such as "sus", "no homo", and "pause" can be heard in hip hop lyrics from the industry's biggest stars.